 - Log analysis.
 Investigation of security incidents sometimes reveals evidence of compromised accounts.

-If IIA identifies your UMICH account as compromised
+If IA identifies your UMICH account as compromised

 - Your UMICH password will be randomized.

 - Your password reset security questions and answers will be cleared.
 You will not be able to use the security questions and answers stored in UMICH Account Management to reset your password.
 You will need to set new ones after you get a new password.

 - Contact the ITS Service Center by phone at (734) 764-HELP (4357) to have your password reset.

 - If you are a U-M employee, you may be contacted via email or phone by an IIA staff member.
 IIA will work with your unit as necessary to determine if other information was accessed.

 - DO NOT change your password back to what it was when it was compromised.